 Mouthwatering, rich meaty sauce, covered in creamy mashed potatoes and finished off with a crispy cheesy topping.
-Cottage pie is the ultimate quick and easy supper that the whole family will love.
+Traditional cottage pie is the ultimate quick and easy supper that the whole family will love.

-Cottage Pie – the ultimate in comfort food
+Traditional cottage pie – the ultimate comfort meal

 I have vivid memories of school dinners back in the early 60s.
 I think one of the worst had to be cottage pie.
 A greasy plateful of greasy, tasteless mince topped with an unappetising mound of lumpy mashed potatoes.
 And nine times out of ten it was served lukewarm.
 The dinners were presided over by a gimlet-eyed teacher.
 ‘I’m watching you … get that food down you’.
 The only thing worse, was when they served a dessert of prunes and custard.
 To this day I can’t face eating prunes.

 So it’s quite surprising that these days cottage pie is actually one of my favourite things to eat.